itsKarad/Blockchain/README.md

 This is a simple blockchain developed in Python.

-Wallets are created with their own public - private key pair using PyCryptodome module.
+Wallets are created with new public-private key pairs using PyCryptodome module.

 Transactions contain digital signatures, so that tampered transactions can be detected.
 Transactions are signed using private key and verified using public key of a wallet.